With Samsung chief's arrest, three executives in spotlight

-Prosecutors accuse Lee in his capacity as head of South Korea's largest conglomerate, or chaebol, of pledging 43 billion won (30.25 million pounds) to a business and organisations backed by Park's friend, Choi Soon-sil, in exchange for support of a 2015 merger of two Samsung companies.
+Prosecutors accuse Lee in his capacity as head of South Korea's largest conglomerate, or chaebol, of pledging 43 billion won ($37.74 million) to a business and organisations backed by Park's friend, Choi Soon-sil, in exchange for support of a 2015 merger of two Samsung companies.

 Samsung and Lee have denied wrongdoing in the case.
 Park, whose impeachment will be upheld or overturned by the Constitutional Court, has also denied wrongdoing.